+Melting snowman candy pops were inevitable.
 Anyone who has been reading this blog for very long knows I won’t stop talking about my melting snowman cookie.
 My one big idea.
 THE one.
 The one I came up with in the year 2008 (so long ago, right?) and that I watched spread like crazy over the internet.
-Target came out with a melting snowman cookie kid and Wilton even sells the cutters!
+Target came out with a melting snowman cookie kit and Wilton even sells the cutters!
 And it all started right here.
 I promise.
 I could actually trace to the sites the exact trajectory.
 You may wonder if I’ve collected all the riches from Mr. Melty and the answer is, alas, no. Nothing.
 Zippo.
 That’s why I keep talking about it.
 So someone will hand me a million dollars.
 Or, like, a gift card to amazon or something.

 I’ve made more snowmen melt over the years.
 Here is an updated melting snowman cookie.
 Here’s a mini version of the melting snowman cookie.
 Here are some melting snowman meringues.
 And since the next big thing I make is candy pops, it seemed inevitable Mr. Melty would find his way to the lollipop stick.

 The concept of these is pretty simple: Melt some white candy melts in a decorating bag, snip the tip and pipe blobs on a baking tray on top of lollipop sticks.
 Then, decorate with snowman pieces.
 Here I used halved mini Reese’s peanut butter cups for the hats, candy eyes, red candies for the buttons, orange Mike and Ike’s for the nose and halved pretzel sticks for the arms.
 You can use any comparable candy you find for each piece, though, such as candy-coated sunflower seeds, sprinkles, mini M and Ms, candy corn, whatever works.